nuest/sensebox-binder/README.md

 For a quick preview, the HTML output of the R Markdown document is also rendered by [Travis CI](http://travis-ci.org/) (see configuration in `.travis.yml`) and available at [https://nuest.github.io/sensebox-binder/sensebox-analysis.html](https://nuest.github.io/sensebox-binder/sensebox-analysis.html).

 To open the **Jupyter Notebook**, click on the notebook file `sensebox-analysis.ipynb` on the Jupyter start page.
+The Jupyter Notebook is automatically updated when rendering the R Markdown document.

 ## Edit analysis